wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

 ---
 layout: post
-title: Wingify towards docker and kubernetes
+title: Wingify towards docker and Kubernetes
 excerpt: Journey towards Docker and Kubernetes
 authorslug: punit_gupta_kamal_sehrawat
 author: Punit Gupta, Kamal Sehrawat
 ---

 ## Introduction:

-At Wingify, we follow micro service architecture to leverage it's great scalability benefits.
-We have a lot of micro services along with a complex networking setup among them.
-Currently all the services are deployed on virtual machines on the cloud.
-We wanted to improve this architecture setup and use the latest technologies available.
-To avoid all this we are moving towards the docker and kubernetes world!
+At Wingify, we follow microservice architecture to leverage it's great scalability benefits.
+We have a lot of microservices along with a complex networking setup among them.
+Currently, all the services are deployed on virtual machines on the cloud.
+We wanted to improve this architecture set up and use the latest technologies available.
+To avoid all this we are moving towards the docker and Kubernetes world!

-## Why we needed docker and kubernetes?
+## Why Docker and Kubernetes?

 The problems we are facing with the existing architecture:

-* **Setup a new environment**
-  - To create a new staging/prod environment requires to setup all the services, DBs and other tools along with the networking between them.
-  - It takes a lot of manual effort and it's very error prone.
-  - Can't even think of setting up on local system.

-* **Staging issues**
-  - Maintaining the services uptime on multiple staging environments is huge pain even with the health check APIs.
-  - Consumes a lot of developer and QA time with no productivity.
+* **Standardization and consistency**
+  - There is always an issue of a consistent/standard environment between production and development.
+  - Our mostly time goes in creating a prod level environment in development face to actually fix or create any new feature
+  - By using this, now we are more equipped to efficiently analyze and fix bugs within the application.
+This reduces the amount of time wasted on defects and increases the amount of time available for feature development.
+  - Docker provides a repeatable dev prod environment and Eliminates the "it works on my machine" problem once and for all.

 * **Local development**
   - It's not easy to develop and debug a service locally and connect it to the rest of the services running on staging.